-The third and final attempt at the comprehensive examination will take place at a time to be determined by faculty with consideration of student input.
-The format of the third attempt may be either written or oral, or a combination and will be determined by the faculty and department head.
-If the student is unsuccessful in this third attempt, he/she has "failed" the comprehensive examination and will be dismissed from the program and not eligible to graduate.
+"unsuccessful" by the course specific faculty member (s) involved, an additional faculty member, and the department head.
+If the student is unsuccessful, he/she has "failed" the comprehensive examination and will be dismissed from the program and not eligible to graduate.